USS Kewaydin (AT-24)

 USS Kewaydin (AT-24) was an Bagaduce-class fleet tug laid down for the U.S. Navy in the closing days of World War I and continued in operation throughout World War II.

 Kewaydin (AT-24) was launched 25 June 1919 by Ferguson Steel & Iron Co., Buffalo, New York; accepted by the Navy 31 October, and commissioned as USS Kewaydin (Fleet Tug No. 24), 4 November 1919.
 She was redesignated Fleet Tug (AT-24), 17 July 1920, and on 14 May 1944, she was reclassified Fleet Tug Old, (ATO-24).

 Post-World War I operations

 Assigned to the 5th Naval District, Kewaydin arrived Norfolk, Virginia, 19 June 1920.
 For more than 22 years she operated out of Norfolk from Boston, Massachusetts, to Charleston, South Carolina, towing ships and targets and performing yard, harbor, and salvage duty.

 World War II North Atlantic operations

-She departed New York 16 November 1942 with an Iceland-bound convoy and was damaged while steaming through heavy seas 19–27 November After repairs at St. Johns, Newfoundland, she arrived Hvalfjörður, Iceland, 22 December.
+She departed New York 16 November 1942 with an Iceland-bound convoy and was damaged while steaming through heavy seas 19–27 November After repairs at St. John's, Newfoundland, she arrived Hvalfjörður, Iceland, 22 December.
 Assigned to the Naval Operating Base, she towed gasoline barges, provided harbor tug services, and assisted in salvage operations.
 On 13 April 1943 she assisted in freeing USS Uranus, grounded off Akureyri along the northern coast of Iceland.